 Applicants normally have either an Honours or Masters degree in Engineering or Computer Science, or a closely related discipline and with at least second class (first division) honours.
 Applicants will also need to propose, in general terms, a research project that can be supervised by a member of Victoria University staff.
 Several months of preliminary work including background reading, discussions with prospective supervisors, and preparation of a research proposal may be required before a candidate is accepted.

 Students interested in entering the PhD programme are encouraged to discuss their plans with staff who may supervise their research.

-Enrolment is subject to the availability of supervisors and approval of the Associate Dean (Students & Postgraduate Research).
+Admission is subject to the availability of supervisors and approval of the Associate Dean (Postgraduate Research Students).

-In is possible to begin a Masters degree and upgrade to a PhD in certain circumstances.
+It is possible to begin a Masters by thesis degree and upgrade to a PhD in certain circumstances.

 The thesis is assessed by three examiners - usually one from Victoria University, one from another New Zealand university and one from an overseas university.
 An oral examination is standard in the Faculty of Engineering.